Rescue Story

 He began nebulizer treatments to ease his congested breathing.
 He started medication to help his body heal.
 He curled up in the warm room we set for him and rested in a softness he may never have known before.

+That night, he did not look as lost.
 He looked like a bunny learning what safety feels like.

 Wednesday: Miracles in Small Shapes

-Today is Wednesday, and the day began with fear.
+Wednesday began with fear.
 Lazarus had diarrhea in the morning, something we never take lightly with a fragile rabbit.
 We stayed close.
 We kept him hydrated.
 We carried him through the hours with gentle hands and a quiet hope.

 And then, in the evening, Lazarus gave us something so small and so powerful that it brought us all to tears.